 Putty Exercises (Various)

-Putty can be used to strengthen the small muscles of the wrist and hand.
-This is useful after injuries such as a fracture to any of the small bones in the hand or a wrist, thumb or finger sprain.
+You can use putty to strengthen the small muscles of the wrist and hand.
+This is useful after injuries such as a fracture to any of the small bones in the hand or a wrist, thumb, or finger sprain.

-- It can be held in one hand and twisted with the other to work on wrist extension
+- You can hold it in one hand and twist it with the other to work on wrist extension

-- Putty can also be squeezed to improve grip strength.
+- You can squeeze the putty to improve grip strength

-Muscles Worked: This depends on the exact exercise, but generally, the intrinsic muscles of the hand are worked to grip it and then the forearm muscles which control wrist extension, flexion, and radial and ulna deviation.
+Muscles Worked: This depends on the exact exercise, but generally, the intrinsic muscles of the hand are worked to grip it, and then the forearm muscles control wrist extension, flexion, and radial and ulna deviation.

 Ulna & Radial Deviation

 Ulna and radial deviation are the movements of tilting the wrist from one side to the other.
-Radial deviation is to move the thumb side of the hand down towards the wrist and ulna deviation is moving the little finger side down.
+Radial deviation is moving the thumb side of the hand down towards the wrist and ulna deviation is moving the little finger side down.

-This wrist flexion exercise can be performed with a dumbbell as shown, or with a resistance band.
+You can perform this exercise with a dumbbell as shown, or with a resistance band.
 It is great for strengthening the wrist flexor muscles of the forearm after wrist and elbow injuries.